strapi/documentation/docs/developer-docs/latest/developer-resources/unit-testing.md

 ## Test public endpoints

 The goal of this test is to evaluate if an endpoint works properly.
-In this example both the route and controller logic have to work for the test to be successul.
+In this example both the route and controller logic have to work for the test to be successful.
 This example uses a custom route and controller, but the same structure works with APIs [generated using the Content-type Builder](/user-docs/latest/content-types-builder/creating-new-content-type.md#creating-a-new-content-type).

 ### Create a public route and controller

-Routes direct incoming requests to the server while controllers contain the business logic.
+[Routes](/developer-docs/latest/development/backend-customization/routes.md) direct incoming requests to the server while [controllers](/developer-docs/latest/development/backend-customization/controllers.md) contain the business logic.
 For this example, the route authorizes `GET` for `/public` and calls the `hello` method in the `public` controller.

 1. Add a directory `public` to `./src/api`.
 2. Add sub directories `routes` and `controllers` inside the new `./src/api/public` directory.